IqraMahmood/BI_App/README.md

 # **Bioinformatics WEb App**

+Bioinformatics WEb App is a simple app to do
+- Transcription
+- Translation
+- GC content
+- Reverse Complement

+Students can use this app to perform these simple task

 # Running the BI web app
  To recreate this web app on your own computer, do the following.